Brodie Bicycles

-Brodie Bicycles is a manufacturer of mountain, road, cyclocross and commuter bicycles based in Vancouver, British Columbia, Canada.
+Brodie Bicycles is a manufacturer of mountain, road, cyclocross and commuter bicycles based in Burnaby, British Columbia, Canada.

 History

 Paul Brodie started Brodie Research and Technology in 1986, after leaving his frame building position with Rocky Mountain Bicycles, manufacturing custom steel hardtail mountain bikes.
 As the designer and builder of the first Vancouver trademark sloping-top-tube, he took the design on to develop what would become the modern mountain bike.
 Early frames were the catalyst, climbMax, Sovereign, eXpresso and Romax.

 CyberSport Ltd. assumed the worldwide distribution of Brodie bicycles in 1994.
 At that point, five production models were offered as complete bikes; the 2013 lineup included 36 complete bicycles and five titanium frames.
 Production of aluminum models started appearing in 1998 and in 1999 the Holeshot was redesigned.
 The Holeshot launched as one of the first free-ride hardtails; hydraulic disc brakes, heavy-duty wheels with big tires and a long-travel fork.